HOMEMADE PALM OIL-FREE VEGAN BUTTERY SPREAD

 - A digital kitchen scale that shows ounces and grams.

-After 1 hour, the Buttah should be solid and can be released from the liners or container, wrapped or placed in a covered butter dish, and refrigerated.
+After one hour, the Buttah should be solid and can be released from the liners or container, wrapped or placed in a covered butter dish, and refrigerated.
 It will keep refrigerated for about 3 weeks, or you can keep it well-wrapped and frozen for several months.
-Refrigerated, it will stay solid at room temperature after freezing and thawing for some time, so it’s safe to put it on the dinner table, but it’s best kept refrigerated most of the time after thawing.
+Refrigerated, it will stay solid at room temperature after freezing and thawing for some time, so it’s safe to put it on the dinner table, but it is best kept refrigerated most of the time after thawing.

 NOTE: If for some reason the emulsified mixture “breaks” (gets liquid-y) (which would probably be caused by the melted cocoa butter being too hot), its okay—you can save it; read on.